wjhhking/jinspire.dev/_posts/2025-02-09-life-of-a-tensor.md

 # Attention

-In GPT-2, Multi-Head Attention has 12 heads.
+In GPT-2 small, Multi-Head Attention has 12 heads.

 A key mathematical relationship: 12 * 64 = 768.